PAIDiPaidThis.com

 Why the price varies so much

 No two boiler jobs are identical, which is why quotes bounce around so much.
-A straight like-for-like combi boiler swap in the same location is the quickest and cheapest scenario.
-Once you add a hot water cylinder for a system boiler, extra radiators, a new flue run, or a chemical flush of a sludgy system, the labour and parts climb.
-Brand matters as well; premium makes with a decade-long warranty sit above budget units.
-Where you live plays a part too, and a national firm usually quotes above a good local installer for the very same work.
+A straight like-for-like combi boiler swap in the same location is the quickest and cheapest scenario, since the pipework, flue run and electrics are already in place and the engineer is largely just disconnecting the old unit and fitting the new one.
+Once you add a hot water cylinder for a system boiler, extra radiators, a new flue run, or a chemical flush of a sludgy system, the labour and parts climb, because each of those is effectively a separate job bolted onto the swap.
+Brand matters as well; premium makes with a decade-long warranty sit above budget units, reflecting both the build quality and the longer cover behind them.
+Who does the work matters just as much as what is being done.
+A sole trader working from a van has lower overheads than a large national installer with a call centre and fleet of branded vehicles, and that difference in running costs shows up in the price even when the boiler on the wall is identical.
+Where you live plays a part too, and a national firm usually quotes above a good local installer for the very same work, partly because of regional demand and partly because of how each business is set up to operate.

 How to pay less

-• Get three written quotes from Gas Safe registered local installers and compare like for like.
+• Get three written quotes from Gas Safe registered local installers and compare like for like, checking each one covers the same work before you set them side by side.

-• Ask whether a like-for-like combi boiler swap is possible before agreeing to any relocation or conversion.
+• Ask whether a like-for-like combi boiler swap is possible before agreeing to any relocation or conversion, since staying in the same spot avoids the extra pipework and labour that pushes a job into a higher price band.

-• Check what the warranty covers and how long it lasts, since a longer warranty can save you later.
+• Check what the warranty covers and how long it lasts, since a longer warranty can save you later on parts and call-outs even if the upfront price is a bit higher.

-• Book outside the autumn rush, as engineers are often keener on price in spring and summer.
+• Book outside the autumn rush, as engineers are often keener on price in spring and summer when boilers are not breaking down in the cold.

 Common questions